Landlord and Tenant - CPLEA

 FAQ – What can the tenant do if the landlord has done something wrong that is not a substantial breach?

-If the landlord has done something wrong, but it cannot be classified as a substantial, there is another way the tenant can end the lease.
-The tenant can apply to the Residential Tenancy Dispute Resolution Service or Provincial Court Civil to terminate the tenancy.
+If the landlord has done something wrong that is not substantial, the tenant may be able to end the lease.
+They can apply to the Residential Tenancy Dispute Resolution Service or Alberta Court of Justice Civil to terminate the tenancy.

-If the tenant applies to terminate the lease, the tenant will have to give details about what the landlord has done wrong.
-This is where it is very helpful for the tenant to have documentation that shows the landlord was told about the problem(s) but did nothing to resolve the issues.
+If the tenant applies to terminate the lease, the tenant will need details about what the landlord did wrong.
+This is where it is very helpful for the tenant to have documentation showing that the landlord knew about the problem(s) but did nothing to resolve them.

 Funded by